AKushWarrior/steel_crypt/README.md

 ---
 ## Notes

-* This is fairly well-tested and documented, but use in production AT YOUR OWN RISK.
+* This is fairly well-tested and documented, but use in production at your own risk.
-* This is relatively complete, but will get new algorithms and be actively maintained for new bugs.
+* This is practically complete; however, I'm always open to new ideas and feature requests, and will always maintain for bugs.
-* I've now added almost every algorithm from PointyCastle, and some from BouncyCastle, so every algorithm requires extensive implementation work.
-Bear with me!
 * I need your input!
 What algorithms and features would you like to see here?
 That leads me to...
 * Please file feature requests, clarifications, and bugs at the [issue tracker][tracker]!